The best camping knives 2023: folding knives for backcountry adventures

 Single-sided nail nick and pocket clip do not particularly suit left-handers

 With its understated yet considered design, this slim and elegant knife aims for precision and simplicity in terms of both aesthetics and purpose.
-It delivers on both counts – the knife feels well-balanced in the hand, while lubricated ball bearings in the pivot reduce friction so that the satin-finished, stainless-steel blade clicks smoothly and crisply into place.
+On test, we found it delivers on both counts – the knife feels well-balanced in the hand, while lubricated ball bearings in the pivot reduce friction so that the satin-finished, stainless-steel blade clicks smoothly and crisply into place.

 The long, thin blade has a high flat grind that is well suited to prepping food for camp cooking or taking on small whittling projects.
 Meanwhile, its low weight, compact folded dimensions and thin profile make it easy to carry in a pocket or slip into the side pouch of a rucksack.
-The secure carry pocket clip ensures it stays firmly in place.
+The secure carry pocket clip ensured it stayed firmly in place throughout our test period.
 Given its premium look and feel, it also offers good value at this price.

 Read our full CRKT CEO Heinnie Haynes Edition review